home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 1. Create a new project in the [Actions on Google console](https://console.actions.google.com/).
     1. Add/Import a project and give it a name.
     2. Click on the `Home Control` card, select the `Smart home` recommendation.
-    3. Create an Action, under the build section.
+    3. Click `Build your Action`, select `Add Action(s)`, and click `Add your first action`.
 Add your Home Assistant URL: `https://[YOUR HOME ASSISTANT URL:PORT]/api/google_assistant`, replace the `[YOUR HOME ASSISTANT URL:PORT]` with the domain / IP address and the port under which your Home Assistant is reachable.
     4. Click `Done`.
 Then click on `Overview`, which will lead you back to the app details screen.
 2. `Account linking` is required for your app to interact with Home Assistant.
 Set this up under the `Quick Setup` section.
     1. Leave it at the default `No, I only want to allow account creation on my website` and select Next.